Crossword: Types of cryptic clues

 There are several types of wordplay used in cryptics.
 One is straightforward definition substitution using parts of a word.
 For example, in one puzzle by Mel Taub, the answer IMPORTANT is given the clue "To bring worker into the country may prove significant".
 The explanation is that to import means "to bring into the country", the "worker" is a worker ant, and "significant" means important.
 Here, "significant" is the straight definition (appearing here at the end of the clue), "to bring worker into the country" is the wordplay definition, and "may prove" serves to link the two.
 Note that in a cryptic clue, there is almost always only one answer that fits both the definition and the wordplay, so that when one sees the answer, one knows that it is the right answer—although it can sometimes be a challenge to figure out why it is the right answer.
 A good cryptic clue should provide a fair and exact definition of the answer, while at the same time being deliberately misleading.

 Another type of wordplay used in cryptics is the use of homophones.
 For example, the clue "A few, we hear, add up (3)" is the clue for SUM.
 The straight definition is "add up", meaning "totalize".
 The solver must guess that "we hear" indicates a homophone, and so a homophone of a synonym of "A few" ("some") is the answer.
 Other words relating to sound or hearing can be used to signal the presence of a homophone clue (e.g., "aloud", "audibly", "in conversation", etc.).

 The double meaning is commonly used as another form of wordplay.
 For example, "Cat's tongue (7)" is solved by PERSIAN, since this is a type of cat, as well as a tongue, or language.
 This is the only type of cryptic clue without wordplay—both parts of the clue are a straight definition.

-Cryptics often include anagrams, as well.
-The clue "Ned T.'s seal cooked is rather bland (5,4)" is solved by NEEDS SALT.
-The straight definition is "is rather bland", and the word "cooked" is a hint to the solver that this clue is an anagram (the letters have been "cooked", or jumbled up).
-Ignoring all punctuation, "Ned T.'s seal" is an anagram for NEEDS SALT.
-Besides "cooked", other common hints that the clue contains an anagram are words such as "scrambled", "mixed up", "confused", "baked", or "twisted".